-Counseling - or psychotherapy - is a professional relationship that focuses on personal problems.
+Counseling - or psychotherapy - is a professional relationship that focuses on helping individuals gain a better understanding of themselves, and develop effective techniques for navigating emotions and relationships.
 The counseling relationship differs from both social friendships and patient-doctor contacts.
 Unlike friends, counselors are able to be objective; they are not involved in your daily lives.
 Unlike most doctors, counselors don't give specific advice or tell you what to do.
 Instead, they serve as skilled listeners who help you to clarify issues, discover your true wishes and feelings, and deal effectively with problems.

 Possible topics for counseling include: